 Research data are a valuable resource.
 In addition to scholarly publishing, open access movement steers towards open access to the underlying research data.
 Research funders place the sharing of research data ever higher in their priorities.
 This is reflected in their data sharing policies and the demand for data management plans in research applications.
 Thus, data sharing for reuse in future scientific and educational purposes is recommended whenever possible.

 Depending on the nature of the data, data may be shared to a varying degree for others to be accessed and utilised through open data archives and repositories.
 Ethical or juridical matters may limit data sharing.
-If your research data includes personal data, read carefully UEF guidelines for data protection and processing of personal data.
+Sensitive or confidential information or trade/professional secrets are not principally published.
+If your research data includes personal data, pay attention to data protection guidelines introduced in data collecting and processing section.

 Research data can be shared by: